LauraMarieRoss/UFOs/README.md

 <img src="https://user-images.githubusercontent.com/105830645/185826150-839ac98d-d9e6-4a57-a171-2506ae154ae0.png">

-To clear the filter, clear the search criteria and click "Filter Table", or reload the page.
+To clear the filter, delete the search criteria where it was entered and click "Filter Table", or reload the page.

 ## Summary
 There are a few drawbacks to the current design: